Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

 - **Chroma / Saturation:** the intensity of the color (from gray to fully saturated)
 - **Value / Lightness:** the lightness or darkness of a color

+How we combine these things can greatly impact what we read as being important, and how we group information.
+So we might keep lightness consistent across multiple hue, we might read that as categories of equal importance.
+Or if we vary chroma within a hue, we might read that as varying levels of importance within a category.

 **What to consider when choosing colors:**
 - **Contrast:** Use colors that are easily distinguishable from one another.
 This can be achieved by using colors that are far apart on the color wheel, or by using colors with different values.
 - **Perceived lightness:** Some colors, such as blues and purples, have more visual weight than others, such as yellows.
 Lightness is not uniform among hues, so be aware of this when choosing colors.
 - **Color vision deficiency:** Color vision deficiency (color blindness) affects a significant portion of the population.
 Be aware of this when choosing colors, and consider using color palettes that are accessible to colorblind viewers.
+These issues have been considered in creating our Style Guide, color palette, and gradients.
+We’ve also included recommended color combinations that will help you show categories, sequences, and outliers.
+So I’d recommend sticking with those as you design.
 - **Double encoding:** Use color to encode information, but also use another visual variable (like shape or size) to encode the same information.
 This way, if someone can’t see the color, they can still understand the information.
 I'd encourage further exploration of Jacques Bertin's Visual Variables.
 Originally developed for cartographers, they show that, in terms of perceptual accuracy, things like position and length are much easier for us to compare than color.
 So using these attributes in combination can help us communicate more effectively.

 **How to use color effectively:**